ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

   - usp: ISO 9001 Quality Approved
 introcol:
   first: >-
-    ### **UK Cable Assembly Manufacturer**
+    #### **UK Cable Assembly Manufacturer**

-    We are the preferred supplier of Cable Assembly products to some of the Worlds leading companies including Aston Martin, Siemens and Vodafone.
+    We are the preferred supplier of Cable Assembly products to some of the worlds leading companies including Aston Martin, Siemens and Vodafone.

     Producing over 1,000 cable assemblies per week, our friendly and focused team of 70 are fully trained on all cable assembly production processes including; crimping, soldering, tinning and understanding acceptable tolerances set by the customer.